mobizt/FirebaseClient/README.md

 - ### Legacy Token Authorization

-The [LegacyToken](examples/App/AppInitialization/TokenAuth/LegacyToken/LegacyToken.ino) provider class allows you to set the database secret used in Firebase Realtime database service.
+The [LegacyToken](examples/App/AppInitialization/TokenAuth/LegacyToken/LegacyToken.ino) provider class allows you to set the database secret used in `Firebase Realtime Database` service.

 The database secret is now deprecated and should not be used in your production.